-- Use videoconferencing, Sametime meetings and teleconferences instead of traveling whenever practical. - Plan early, if possible.
-Advance planning reduces risks and makes it also possible to find the lowest prices. - Preferably pre-book transportation via our travel agency partners or local ABB colleagues before travel. - If you book a vehicle at the destination, ask local ABB colleagues for assistance.
-Consider the language barrier because the leasing companies often have only very few English speaking persons and they can usually speak only some simple words. - Use ABB preferred rental companies (agreement between ABB Group and the rental company) if you lease, rent or hire vehicles.
+- Minimize travel by use of videoconferencing, Sametime meetings and teleconferences instead of traveling whenever practical. - Always assess your capability to drive at destination.
+Do not drive during your first visit to the destination country because you do not have personal understanding of the local road traffic conditions.
+If in any doubt, use alternatives, such as host pick-up, appropriate taxi or public transportation. - What is the destination country road safety risk level? - Does CoP allow driving in that country? - o Am I familiar to drive in the destination country? - Are there circumstances, like a long-haul flight, influencing your capability to drive? - What kind of work activities you will conduct e.g. influence on fatigue? - Plan early, if possible.
+Advance planning reduces risks and makes it also possible to find the lowest prices. - Pre-book transportation via our travel agency partners or local ABB colleagues before travel. - If you book a vehicle at the destination, ask local ABB colleagues for assistance.
+Consider the language barrier because the leasing companies often have only very few English-speaking persons and they can usually speak only some simple words. - Use ABB preferred rental companies (agreement between ABB Group and the rental company) if you lease, rent or hire vehicles.
 This should ensure that a vehicle meets safety standards. - Do not drive vehicles rented by colleagues, unless you are registered as a co-driver on rental agreement. - Inspect the vehicle before acceptance.
 The vehicle should not be older than 3 years.
-Particularly check the following matters: - ° Existence of seat belts - ° Condition of tires: wearing surface, air pressure, and winter tires in snowy conditions - ° At least two airbags (driver and passenger) - ° Head rests in the front and back seats - ABS and power steering - ° First aid kit - ° Air conditioning in hot environment. - When booking a vehicle with a driver, clearly emphasize the requirement of seat belts in the back seat and the need for safe driving practices.
-Do this each time to raise awareness.
-Whenever possible, travel in the back seat.
-Avoid 'spot' or hire direct taxis in high road risk countries.
+Particularly check the following matters: - Existence of seat belts - Condition of tires: wearing surface, air pressure, and winter tires in snowy conditions - At least two airbags (driver and passenger) - Head rests in the front and back seats - ABS and power steering - First aid kit - o Air conditioning in hot environment. - When booking a vehicle with a driver, clearly emphasize the requirement of seat belts in the back seat and the need for safe driving practices.
+Do this each time to raise awareness. - Avoid 'spot' or hire direct taxis in high road risk countries.